 After the relevant relationships are known, the dynamic effects of promotions can be introduced in the forecast calculation using a similar approach as in the calculation of normal promotional effects.
 While normal promotional activities tend to increase the sales of the promoted product, the halo effect increases the sales of all its supplements during the same promotion period.
 Thus, the halo effect can simply be considered as a special kind of promotion, which is active when a product’s halo relatives are having sales promotions.
 However, it should be kept in mind that the halo effect is weaker than the effect of the original campaign, unless the products are always bought together.
 Correspondingly, cannibalization materializes as special promotions with a negative effect on sales.
 As it can be seen in Figure 1, usually the primary effect of a promotion on the promoted product’s own sales is much more prominent than the secondary cannibalization effect, which originates from the promotional activities of a substitute product.

-Currently, RELEX is capable of recognizing cannibalization relationships based on historical sales and promotional data, and utilizing known cannibalization and halo relationships in forecasting by taking advantage of the versatile built-in promotion forecasting capabilities.
-Taking the relationships into account improves the forecast accuracy during promotions that have cannibalization or halo effects, thus cutting the spoilage of cannibalized products and increasing the availability of haloed products.
-In addition, the forecast accuracy outside all promotional effects is somewhat improved since the biasing cannibalization and halo periods can be cleaned from the historical time series that constitute the main input of time series forecast models.
+RELEX uses machine learning to identify cannibalization relationships based on historical sales and promotional data.
+The system incorporates known cannibalization and halo relationships in forecasting by taking advantage of our versatile built-in promotion forecasting capabilities.
+Taking these relationships into account improves the forecast accuracy during promotions, cutting the spoilage of cannibalized products and increasing the availability of haloed products.
+In addition, the forecast accuracy outside all promotional effects is somewhat improved because the biasing cannibalization and halo effects are correctly interpreted by the machine learning algorithm as being promotion-related and not part of baseline demand.

 We are planning to research further the opportunities concealed in the receipt-level data.
 It is possible that the optimal solution would actually involve a hybrid model that utilizes all the easily available data.